CarlosFdez/personalwebsite/Readme.md

 It consists of a node.js server running express to render a frontend packaged by webpack.
 Server side rendering is used to support site indexers.
 Portfolio data is indexed and cached using MongoDB.

 ## How to run
 If for whatever ~~odd~~ reason you want to use my portfolio engine, you can start by opening a terminal in the project root and running `yarn`.
 Make sure a mongodb server is set up and accessible from `localhost:27017/personalwebsite`.
-You can do this by making sure mongod is in your path and running `mongod --dbpath path/to/personalwebsite.`
+You can do this by making sure mongod is in your path and running `mongod --dbpath path/to/personalwebsite`.
+Make sure the folder exists before running the command.

 ### Commands
 The following are the supported npm commands.
 A command can be executed by running `yarn run <nameofcommand>`.